-Following are the Uses of Norethisterone Tablet 5mg
+Following are the Uses of the Norethisterone Tablet 5mg

 Low Dose (5–10 mg/day)